Zen Entry Points

 These groups are open to all, welcome beginners, provide beginning instruction, and request, at most, a nominal free will donation.
 On the scheduled dates that Paul is the visiting teacher, a short talk is given as well as the opportunity to all for individual interview.
 He also works with students independently of these groups.

-All Groups are Meeting in Zoom.
+Groups are Meeting in Zoom or in-Person

 The appropriate Contact can provide current meeting numbers